Kat632/watchyouwant/README.md

 + Kaggle:
     I chose [this database](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) from Kaggle.
 I started with a 25gb file which I then pared down to just watches.
 At this point it was still 2000 items, so I took around 45 products and their images and created my database from there.

-    I created a spreadsheet of my products and their categories and used [jsonformatter.org] to create my fixtures files.
+    I created a spreadsheet of my products and their categories.
+Then I wrote a python program (based on instructions found [here](https://medium.com/@hannah15198/convert-csv-to-json-with-python-b8899c722f6d)) to convert my csv files to json and used [jsonformatter.org](https://jsonformatter.org/) to create minify it for the fixtures files.

 ## **Existing Features**